zachallaun/datomic-cljs/README.md

 Things we don't have but probably should:

-1. A new `datomic-cljs.edn` namespace and an accompanying `read-string` to support tagged literals like `#db/id[:db.part/db -1]`.
-2. API support for REST-specific things like limiting the results of query.
+1. API support for REST-specific things like limiting the results of query.
-3. For the browser, either some kind of authentication story or a path to one.
+- For the browser, either some kind of authentication story or a path to one.
 Transaction is currently wide open.
 (This may belong in another library.)
-4. Much better test coverage, including things like malformed input.
+- Much better test coverage, including things like malformed input.

 ## Development